Reissner/QMngMnt/src/main/resources/eu/simuline/qMngmnt/installation/Readme.md

 The first step to extend it, is to add repositories invoking [`addRepos.sh`](./addRepos.sh).
 This is mostly a sequence of `zypper`'s `addrepo` commands followed by a final `refresh` command.
+Note that if running this script if a repository is added already, an error is displayed.
+There is no simple way to tell `zypper` to add a repository if not yet added.
+So we accept the errors.

 Then run the script [`instZypper.sh)`](./instZypper.sh) which is mostly a sequence of commands `zypper in -y ...`.
-Note that in rare cases, also software is uninstalled, using `zypper rm ...`.
+Note that in rare cases, also software is uninstalled, using `zypper rm ...` so as for `python2`.
+In particular, `wget` and `snapd` are installed that way and later used to install further software not available via `zypper` directly.
+Whereas `snap` provided by `snapd` is standalone like `zypper`, `wget` is just for downloading.
+It is used in conjunction with `rpm` to install software.
+Note that `rpm`, like `zypper` is available on the base system.

-Note that for several pieces of software, an additional configuration is needed.
+CAUTION: For several pieces of software, an additional configuration is needed.
 This directory also contains further files, e.g. rpm's and folders needed by this script.